Neural Implicit Manifold Learning for Topology-Aware Density Estimation: Background, Related Work, and Motivation

 \paragraph{Topological challenges} Despite the broad applicability of this density estimation procedure, the requisite right-invertibility condition is \textit{effectively impossible} to satisfy for general manifolds $\cM$.
-If $f_\theta(g_\phi(x)) = x$ for all $x\in \cM$, then by definition, $g_\phi$ smoothly embeds\footnote{Here we use the word ``embed'' in the strict topological sense.
-In machine learning, ``embed'' can refer more loosely to the creation of a lossy representation of high-dimensional data, but generalized autoencoders attempt to construct a lossless representation in line with the topological meaning.} $\cM$ into $\bbR^m$.
+If $f_\theta(g_\phi(x)) = x$ for all $x\in \cM$, then by definition, $g_\phi$ smoothly embeds $\cM$ into $\bbR^m$.
 This condition presents an immediate topological challenge: $\cM$ is an $m$-dimensional manifold, which in general cannot be embedded in $m$-dimensional Euclidean space.
-In line with the \textit{strong Whitney embedding theorem} \citep[pg.135]{lee2013smooth}, $\cM$ might not be embeddable in Euclidean space of less than $2m$ dimensions.\footnote{A naive solution would be to increase the model's latent space dimensionality to $2m$; however, this would make the encoded data $\{g_\phi(x_i)\}$ singular in $\bbR^{2m}$, invalidating density estimates.} It is thus impossible in the general case for the support of the prior $p_\psi(z)$ to match $\cM$ topologically; see the middle panel of Figure \ref{fig:von_mises_results} for an example.
+In line with the \textit{strong Whitney embedding theorem} \citep[pg.135]{lee2012smooth}, $\cM$ might not be embeddable in Euclidean space of less than $2m$ dimensions.\footnote{A naive solution would be to increase the model's latent space dimensionality to $2m$; however, this would make the encoded data $\{g_\phi(x_i)\}$ singular in $\bbR^{2m}$, invalidating density estimates.} It is thus impossible in the general case for the support of the prior $p_\psi(z)$ to match $\cM$ topologically; see the bottom-middle of Figure \ref{fig:von_mises_method} for an example.

-In the presence of this topological mismatch, one might hope that $\cM_\theta$ can sufficiently approximate $\cM$ with enough capacity and training.
-However, \citet{cornish2020relaxing} show that when this is possible, the bi-Lipschitz constant of $f_\theta$ will diverge to infinity, rendering $f_\theta$ either analytically non-injective or numerically unstable, making density estimates unreliable \cite{behrmann2021understanding}.
+In the presence of this topological mismatch, one might optimistically hope that $\cM_\theta$ can sufficiently approximate $\cM$ with enough capacity and training.
+However, \citet{cornish2020relaxing} show that when this is possible, the bi-Lipschitz constant of $f_\theta$ will diverge to infinity, rendering $f_\theta$ either analytically non-injective or numerically unstable, and making density estimates unreliable \citep{behrmann2021understanding}.
 Accordingly, the topological woes of pushforward models cannot be ``brute-forced'' into submission.